WayneStratton/gravity-form-in-dashboard/README.md

 4. Create a gravity form with a form ID of 2.
 (Or change the value in dashboard-form.php to match your form ID.)

 https://cl.ly/2V1c2b2l2W41

+Feel free to modify and use however you would like.
+This plugin is not supported. :)